 If there is no apparent cause of hair loss, your veterinarian may want to perform routine blood tests to evaluate for an underlying cause such as hypothyroidism, Cushing’s syndrome.

 Diagnosis is made after other conditions have eliminated.

 Treatment of feline acquired symmetrical alopecia depends on the underlying cause.

-Hypothyroidism may require supplementation until the thyroid is able to produce enough thyroid hormone.
+- Hypothyroidism: Hormone supplementation until the thyroid is able to produce enough thyroid hormone.

-Hyperthyroidism is treated with surgery to remove the tumour or radioactive iodine to kill the tumour cells.
+- Hyperthyroidism: Surgery to remove the tumour or radioactive iodine to kill the tumour cells.

-Cushing’s syndrome requires surgical removal of the adrenal or pituitary gland.
+- Cushing’s syndrome requires surgical removal of the adrenal or pituitary gland.

 Some veterinarians may recommend no treatment as this condition is mainly cosmetic and the use of hormones may lead to side effects including liver and bone marrow toxicity.